itrus/bash-scripts-NGS/iVAR/readme.md

 After running each command:

-o	If several commands were copy-pasted, check that the last command was executed.
+- If several commands were copy-pasted, check that the last command was executed.
 If not, press Enter to launch the last command.

-o	Read all output in Terminal to check if there are no errors.
+-	Read all output in Terminal to check if there are no errors.

-o	Copy-paste the terminal session's output to a file (log.txt) and save it in the working folder for each step.
+-	Copy-paste the terminal session's output to a file (log.txt) and save it in the working folder for each step.

 For each step, you need an empty working directory.
 Bring input files; after successful execution, delete input files, but preserve all newly created files (results) and reference files (e.g., GENOME-, BED-files, etc.).
 This allows us to go back and to repeat any step under the same or different conditions, if necessary.